shafiuzzaman-md/Performance-Evaluation-of-WebAssembly/README.md

 # Performance comparison of WebAssembly and native implementations

 We used [iswasmfast](https://github.com/zandaqo/iswasmfast) to compare the performance of WebAssembly and native implementations.  [iswasmfast](https://github.com/zandaqo/iswasmfast) uses off-the-shelf C++ implementations of various algorithms (.cpp files in lib folder) integrating them into Node.js as a WebAssembly module.
 C++ code are complied to a WebAssembly module using Emscripten.
-The performance of the WebAssembly module, and native implementations in JavaScript (*.js files in lib) is compared in a[benchmark](https://www.npmjs.com/package/benchmark).
+The performance of the WebAssembly module, and native implementations in JavaScript (*.js files in lib) is compared in a [benchmark](https://www.npmjs.com/package/benchmark).
 Use following command to istall the benchmark.

 **npm i --save benchmark**